jenkinsci/kubernetes-plugin/README.md

 # Building and Testing

+## manual testing

 Run `mvn clean install` and copy `target/kubernetes.hpi` to Jenkins plugins folder.

+## integration tests with minikube
 For integration tests install and start [minikube](https://github.com/kubernetes/minikube).
 Tests will detect it and run a set of integration tests in a new namespace.

+Some integration tests run a local jenkins, so the host that runs them needs to be accessible from the kubernetes cluster.

+If your minikube is running in a VM (e.g. on virtualbox) and the host running `mvn` does not have a public hostname for the VM to access, you can set the `jenkins.host.address` system property to the (host-only or NAT) IP of your host:

+    mvn clean install -Djenkins.host.address=192.168.99.1

+## integration tests in a different cluster
 To run the tests in a different kubernetes cluster, get the context with `kubectl config get-contexts` and pass it to Maven with `-Dkubernetes.context`

     mvn clean install -Dkubernetes.context=_your-kubernetes-context_